 Stanford conducted a study which showed that of the LGBTQ+ students surveyed, about two thirds opted to disclose their sexuality in the medical school application process but almost half feared discrimination.
 In my work advising applicants as a medical school admissions consultant, I have found that schools do not discriminate and, in fact, welcome LGBTQ+ students.

-A recent article published in AAMC News describes how various schools attempt to create a welcoming environment for LGBTQ+ students.
+A recent study showed that LGBT medical students may suffer from burnout.
+What are schools doing to help mitigate this?
+An article published in AAMC News describes how various schools attempt to create a welcoming environment for LGBTQ+ students.
 Some medical schools make an effort to actively recruit and/or welcome LGBTQ+ students.
-Yale, Penn, Northwestern, the University of Illinois, Washington University, and NYU are just a few among many which offer specific programs and interest groups.
+Yale, Penn, Northwestern, Johns Hopkins, the University of Michigan, the University of Illinois, Washington University, and NYU are just a few among many which offer specific programs and interest groups.
 And the American Medical Student Association has a Gender and Sexuality Group focused on advocacy efforts.
 Stanford created LGBT-Meds, an organization which hosts events and lectures on LGBTQ+ topics.
 Some medical schools are also providing training for faculty and students to foster inclusion, such as the SafeSpace Program at the University of Miami Miller School of Medicine and the University of Chicago’s Pritzker School of Medicine hosted a forum on LGBTQ+ People in Medicine.

 –Liza Thompson, Expert Medical School Admissions Consulting